GoogleCloudDataproc/spark-bigquery-connector/README.md

    <td><code>temporaryGcsBucket</code>
    </td>
    <td>The GCS bucket that temporarily holds the data before it is loaded to
-       BigQeury.
+       BigQuery.
 Required unless set in the Spark configuration (<code>spark.conf.set(...)</code>).
    </td>
    <td>Write</td>